allie-project/ml2/README.md

 [target.x86_64-unknown-linux-gnu]
 rustflags = [ "-Clink-args=-Wl,-rpath,\\$ORIGIN" ]

-# do this for all targets as well
+# do this for all Linux targets as well
 ```

 ### macOS